jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 1. Semantic HTML and Accessibility

-Accessibility is so important in web development and often overlooked.
+Semantic HTML and Accessibility are so important in web development and often overlooked.
 It is my goal as a web developer to ensure that the pages I develop can be used by anyone.
 Recently, I have learned [how screen reader users navigate through web pages](https://www.smashingmagazine.com/2019/02/accessibility-webinar/) and it has occurred to me that I need to work on improving the user experience for these individuals who rely on this technology.

 **Resources**